Zheng0428/COIG-Kun/README.md

-# Kun: Answer Polishment Saves Your Time for Using Intruction Backtranslation on Self-Alignment
+# Kun: Answer Polishment Saves Your Time for Using Instruction Backtranslation on Self-Alignment

 ## Introduction